How to Choose Cabinet Hardware

 Mixing finishes can introduce depth and character when done with restraint.

-If mixing metals, ensure undertones complement one another — for example, pairing warm brass with darker aged finishes rather than cooler chrome tones.
+If mixing metals, ensure undertones complement one another, for example pairing warm brass with darker aged finishes rather than cooler chrome tones.

 Will cabinet handles match taps and fixtures exactly?